-Brought to you by Snap Surveys – market leaders in survey software and research services since 1981 – and The Health and Safety Executive, a UK government agency responsible for the encouragement, regulation and enforcement of workplace health, safety and welfare.
+Brought to you by Snap Surveys – market leaders in survey software and research services since 1981 – and the Health and Safety Executive, the UK government agency responsible for the encouragement, regulation and enforcement of workplace health, safety and welfare.

 Every employer has a legal duty to assess and protect employees from work-related stress under the Management of Health and Safety Regulations 1999.

 The online Stress Indicator Tool (SIT) 2.0 measures the attitudes and perceptions of employees towards work-related stress, mental health and engagement levels.

 It provides anonymous feedback and is a quick and easy way to determine the extent to which work-related stress is a problem within an organisation.